-Deployment and Installation Center | Forcepoint Web Security or Forcepoint URL Filtering

-The Forcepoint Security Installer offers the option to turn on the Computer Browser service during installation of the following components:

-- User Service

-- DC Agent

-- Logon Agent

-If you chose not to have it started, or the installer was not successful, you must turn on the service manually.
+Before you begin Applies to: Forcepoint Web Security, v8.5.x Forcepoint URL Filtering, v8.5.x Forcepoint Security Installer offers the option to turn on the Computer Browser service during installation of the following components: User Service DC Agent Logon Agent If you chose not to have it started, or the installer was not successful, you must turn on the service manually.
 In addition, if your network uses Active Directory to authenticate users, the Windows Computer Browser service must be running on the Active Directory machine.
 Note that the Windows Firewall must be turned off in order for the Computer Browser service to start.